tylerharter/cs320/f20/p3/README.md

 Treat each page as a node, and each hyperlink as a directed edge.
 Do a Depth-First Search, starting from the home page.
-Explore edges that appearch earlier in the page first.
+Explore edges that appear earlier in the page first.

 Each time a page is visited for the first time, click the "DFS Click!" button to get a letter.

 Contatenate the letters in the order found to construct a password.
 Return it.

+Consider adding helper methods to simplify your search.
+For example, would it be helpful to have one that visits a page and returns a list of hyperlinks to children?

 ### `bfs_pass` method